kakatcy/pro-mern-book/README.md

      - added a filter based on "Effort", the value is an integer.
 So I added two input fields to specify the maximum and minimum Effort values.
 3. Edit Form
      - implemented the edit page for issues, also added Prev and Next links in this page.
+4. Specialized Input Components
+     - make reusable UI components for the non-string inputs, which emit natural data types in their `onChange` handlers.
+     - Number Input
+       - created UI component NumInput in `NumInput.jsx` file and used it for the effort field in the Edit page.